atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

 .. .. contents::

-The previous chapter focused on building the *Hello World!* example while this chapter focuses on the code itself; what has to be done to code this small example.
+The previous chapter focused on building the *Hello World!* example while this chapter will focus on the code itself; what has to be done to code this small example.